MehediHasan-ds/RFM-segmentation-and-Cohort-analysis-on-Sales-Data-in-Power-BI/README.md

 1. **High-Value Customers:** Identified through **RFM segmentation**, these customers contribute significantly to revenue and require targeted retention strategies.
 2. **Cohort Analysis:** Revealed trends in customer retention and churn, highlighting opportunities for re-engagement campaigns.
 3. **Geographical Insights:** North America, Europe, and Australia are key regions for revenue generation.
-4. **Demographic Insights:** Male customers and high-income groups are the primary revenue drivers.
+4. **Demographic Insights:** Female customers and high-income groups are the primary revenue drivers.

 ---